Partron1/realtime-analytics-pipeline/README.md

 **Create Alerts in Tableau**

-If you want to get notified when pollution exceeds a threshold:

 - Publish your dashboard to Tableau Server or Tableau Cloud.

 - Create a Data-Driven Alert (e.g., PM2.5 > 35 µg/m³).